CrossTheRoadElec/Phoenix6-Documentation/source/index.rst

 Welcome to the Phoenix Pro documentation.
 Individuals looking for the `Phoenix 5` documentation may locate them `here <https://docs.ctre-phoenix.com/en/stable/>`__.

-The Phoenix Pro software framework allows you to control and configure your `CTR-Electronics <https://store.ctr-electronics.com/>`__ Phoenix Pro Devices.
+The Phoenix Pro software framework allows you to control and configure your `CTR Electronics <https://store.ctr-electronics.com/>`__ Phoenix Pro Devices.
 Phoenix Pro represents a complete rewrite of the software framework over the existing Phoenix 5 framework.
 With Phoenix Pro, users have access to many new features that expand the control the user has over their device.

 .. note:: A changelog containing API, Tuner and Firmware changes is available `here <https://api.ctr-electronics.com/changelog>`__ and a migration guide is available :doc:`here </docs/api-reference/api-usage/migration-guide>`.